 The 8-quart is the largest size offered by Instant Pot and is available for the LUX, DUO, DUO Plus, and Ultra models.

 Wow!
 That's a lot of sizes.
 How many does each one feed?

 In all honesty, the true answer depends on how hungry the people you feed are.
-But here's some good estimates.
+But here are some good estimates.

 The 8-quart is best for families of four or more, but you can still use it if you're feeding less than that and want a lot of leftovers for the week.
 It's also great if you tend to invite a lot of people over for dinner or cook more for potlucks and other social events.

 That's good to know!
-But does the size affect cooking time?
+But does the Instant Pot size affect cooking time?

 For the 3 and 6-quart sizes, a good rule-of-thumb is to always have at least one cup of water or thin liquid (broth, soda, wine, etc., but nothing thick like BBQ sauce) in with what you're cooking.
 The 8-quart, since it's larger, should have at least two cups of thin liquid with whatever you're cooking.

 If there's a lot of liquid, such as with soup, it will take longer to come to pressure.
-This also applies to the 8-quart—since it's larger and needs more liquid, it takes a bit longer to get to pressure compared with the smaller versions.
+This also applies to the 8-quart—since it's larger and needs more liquid, it takes a bit longer to get to pressure than the smaller versions.

 I've settled on a size, but how do I know what model series is right for me?